Government to bail out councils with $761m water services investment

 "The current service delivery arrangements, particularly for the smaller rural and provincial councils, are not well-placed to meet these," she said.

-"Today's announcement will lend the reform programmes initial stages very real impetus and Councils will need to sign up to the wider reform agenda in order to access the Government's funding.
+"Today's announcement will lend the reform programme's initial stages very real impetus and councils will need to sign up to the wider reform agenda in order to access the Government's funding.

 "We want to see new arrangements made that provide scale in the form of public multi-regional water entities – and take account of catchment-related and communities-of-interest considerations."